Staff and Adjunct Faculty

 Director, Institute for Law Enforcement Administration

-Mr. Smith specializes in Applied Law Enforcement Ethics and Multi-Cultural Education.
-He currently manages the Institute’s Schools of Police Supervision and the Diversity Education Programs.
+Prior to his appoint as Director, Gregory served the ILEA for more than 17 years.
+He promoted to the rank of Associate Director and was the administrator of School of Executive Leadership, the Schools of Police Supervision and Diversity Education Programs.
 He is also responsible for developing and conducting in-service police training programs for multiple agencies throughout the United States and Canada.

 Gregory served more than 21 years with the United States Army and the United States Army Reserve.
 His military career began with his enlistment into the Indiana National Guard in 1981, where he served as a Cavalry Scout and Military Police Officer.
 During his career he progressed in ranks from Private to Major, and has held numerous positions in the Infantry Corps at Company, Battalion, Brigade and Theater levels.